Solo in Seoul: A Filipina’s guide to traveling alone

 Photo of Gangnam from Visit Seoul

-Travel Hack: Use Google Maps to find the route from the nearest subway station exit to your housing, then search YouTube for walkthroughs of that area using the station name and exit number.
+Travel hack: Use Google Maps to find the route from the nearest subway station exit to your housing, then search YouTube for walkthroughs of that area using the station name and exit number.

 Stay connected: Avail a sim card or Wi-Fi egg

 If your phone was bought from telecom plans in the Philippines, it’s likely that it might be locked and a Korean sim might not work.
 If this is the case, opt for a Wi-Fi egg instead.
-This portable device can connect up to three or more devices (depending on its brand), which is perfect if you’re bringing your laptop or iPad with you.
+This portable device can connect up to three or more devices (depending on brand), which is perfect if you’re bringing your laptop or iPad with you.
 Keep in mind that you have to charge the device and return it to the airport before you leave Korea.

-Travel Hack: Ready your adapters because unlike the Philippines, South Korea’s power plug sockets are type C and F (round pins).
+Travel hack: Ready your adapters because unlike the Philippines, South Korea’s power plug sockets are type C and F (round pins).

 Getting around: The two essential apps you’ll need in Seoul